kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 // CookieConfig defines the configuration for cookie-based session persistence. type CookieConfig struct {
     // Name defines the name of the persistent session cookie.
+    // Cookie names MUST be unique across all route rules within a Gateway.
     //
     // Support: Extended
     //